GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

 By Steven C. Johnson

-NEW YORK, Feb 6 (Reuters) - The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and better-than-expected U.S. economic data helped lift global stocks.
+NEW YORK, Feb 6 (Reuters) - The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and better-than-expected U.S. unemployment data helped lift world stock markets.

 The ECB left its main interest rate at 0.25 percent Thursday but the central bank’s president, Mario Draghi, surprised markets by not signaling a near-term rate cut during remarks to reporters despite deflation worries in the 18-country euro zone.